MicrosoftDocs/dynamics365smb-docs/business-central/across-how-manage-many-income-document-records.md

     The incoming document records are removed from the default view, and the **Processed** check box is selected on the lines.

 > [!NOTE]
->   You can also perform this action for the individual record in the **Incoming Document Card** page.
+>   You can also perform this action for the individual record on the **Incoming Document Card** page.

 ## To view all incoming document records
 1. In the **Incoming Documents** page, choose the **Show All** action.